kashqar1117/PasswordGenorator/README.md

 ![ Prompting for lower case letters](02-Homework/screenshots/DYWspec.jpeg)

-If you dont accept any of the previous prompts, you will be alerterd, "uou must accept one of the prompts to coninue" and sent back to the first criteria prompt.
+If you don't accept any of the previous prompts, you will be alerterd, "you must accept one of the prompts to continue" and sent back to the first criteria prompt.

 ![ Prompting if none of the criteria was accepted](02-Homework/screenshots/!Accepted.jpeg)